Alcohol intolerance is a real condition that may occur suddenly or later in life. Here’s why your body may start to reject drinking alcohol.

 Having an alcohol intolerance is a genetic condition that means your body can’t process alcohol easily.
 With this condition, you have an inactive or less-active form of the chemical that breaks down alcohol in your body.

 When you drink alcohol, your liver first breaks down alcohol into a toxic chemical called acetaldehyde.
-Your body uses a chemical called aldehyde dehydrogenase, or ALDH2, to break down acetaldehyde.
-When broken down, acetaldehyde can’t hurt you.
+Your body uses an enzyme called aldehyde dehydrogenase, or ALDH2, to break down acetaldehyde.
+When broken down, acetaldehyde does not affect you.
 However, in some people, ALDH2 does not work correctly, resulting in alcohol intolerance.

 Why Am I Developing Alcohol Sensitivity?

-- Alcohol Allergy – An allergy to alcohol itself is very rare as the body naturally produces small amounts of alcohol on its own.
+- Alcohol Allergy – An allergy to alcohol itself is very rare, as the body naturally produces small amounts of alcohol on its own.
+A true alcohol allergy is triggered by very minimal amounts of ethanol.
 It’s more likely that you have an allergy to a specific ingredient in your drink.
 Alcoholic drinks may contain allergens, which can range from wheat to egg proteins.
 Allergens in your drink may be the cause of your symptoms.
 You may be able to drink alcohol if you can avoid the specific ingredient that makes you feel unwell.

 - Medication Interacting with Alcohol – Some prescriptions advise against consuming alcohol alongside the medicine to avoid intensifying the effects of the substances.
 Therefore, several drugs may make you feel very sick when taken with alcohol.
 Speak to your doctor or pharmacist to make sure that your drugs are safe to take with alcohol.